klaudiosinani/taskbook/readme.md

 ### Move Item

-To move an item to one or more boards, use the `--move`/`-m` option, followed by the target item's id, prefixed by the `@` symbol, and the name of the destination boards.
+To move an item to one or more boards, use the `--move`/`-m` option, followed by the target item id, prefixed by the `@` symbol, and the name of the destination boards.
 The default `My board` can be accessed through the `myboard` keyword.
-The order in which the target id and board names are placed is not important.
+The order in which the target id and board names are placed is not significant.

 ```
 $ tb -m @1 myboard reviews